We wanted to start the new year by looking at some of the best Link Building tools.

 Google Alerts is a lovely little tool for monitoring campaigns and keywords.
 It can help you discover popular phrases and words in your niche and adjust your link building strategy effectively.

 For link prospecting, it has multiple benefits to offer.
 For example, you can track every mention of your brand to discover the unlinked ones.
 Similarly, you can use it to research your competition by tracking where they’re getting mentions.
+To be honest google webmaster tools and Bing webmaster have a few useful tricks to them and are worth checking out.

 Google Alerts is one of the few value-packed tools that come free.
 This alone is reason enough to make it on to our best link building tools list!